Service

 Find what is actually recoverable before committing to any filing work.

-File 99% refunds on imports later exported or used in US manufacturing.
+Refund duties on imports later exported or destroyed in the same condition.

 ACE Filing, Privileges & Audit Defense